seanGSISG/_UserBackup/README.md

    - The batch file (`_userbackup.bat`) prompts for a username and a backup server choice (Boulder or Hawaii).
    - It verifies that the profile exists in **C:\Users\[Username]**.
    - It copies key folders (Desktop, Documents, Downloads, Favorites, Links, Pictures, Videos) from **C:\Users\[Username]** into a local backup folder (`[ScriptFolder]\[Username]\Desktop_Backup`).
-   - It creates a temporary exclusion file using the exclusion strings defined in **settings.json** so that any folder whose path contains `"GSI Service Group"` or `"OneDrive"` is skipped.
+   - It creates a temporary exclusion file using the exclusion strings defined in **settings.json** so that any folder whose path contains `"YOUR COMPANY NAME FOR SHAREPOINT SYNCS"` or `"OneDrive"` is skipped.

 2. **Compression:**
    - The batch file calls the PowerShell script (`compress.ps1`), passing the username and backup server option.